 The big challenge is overhead wiring.
 While I’ve poured over magazine articles, books, and videos on how it’s done, I’ve never built any.
 I do not need it to actually provide power to the equipment – I will wire any layout for two-rail DCC operation – but I do want the wire to look right and for the trolley poles to track properly.

 I decided many months ago that the car barns and storage yard that once occupied a city block on Welland Avenue in St. Catharines is the right subject to test my wirework.
+(All traces of the railway are long gone: The site is now the Midtown Plaza.)
 Some might suggest a less complex area but I have several good reasons for my choice:

 - Any operating layout will require yard trackage, with wirework spanning several parallel tracks.
 If I can’t build that, I don’t have a layout: it would be good to know this at the outset, before I’ve committed to a plan.